A lot or a little?

 Say what you will about Perry’s movies -- preachy, too earnest, formulaic -- there’s no denying his ability to pick a first-rate cast.
 Movie after movie, he rescues predictable plots with performances grounded in gravitas.
 Henson commands the screen, making what’s treacly truthful.
 And she sings beautifully, too, like she did in the career-making Hustle & Flow.
 Perry also elicits powerful performances from Blige and Knight; in fact, the playwright/actor/director has a knack for turning female singers into solid, sometimes even spectacular, actresses.

 Still, it's hard not to notice the fact that Perry’s films tend to offer the same hopeful-yet-chauvinistic message: That wayward women can be saved not only by God but the love of a good man.
 Can’t a woman find her way on her own?
-Speaking of I CAN DO BAD ALL BY MYSELF's said “good man” -- Sandino's devotion to April seems to come out of nowhere, a plot point that neither makes sense nor is believable.
+Speaking of Tyler Perry's I Can Do Bad All By Myself 's said “good man” -- Sandino's devotion to April seems to come out of nowhere, a plot point that neither makes sense nor is believable.
 April acts heinously in front of him, and yet he declares her warm and loving.
 Perhaps he’s blinded by his affections.
 But the audience surely isn’t.

-Families can talk about April.
+Families can talk about April's character in Tyler Perry's I Can Do Bad All By Myself.
 Is she meant to be considered a role model?
 What prevents her from embracing those who need her and/or care for her?
 Why does she have so many vices?

 What message do you think the movie is ultimately sending?
 Is Perry saying that you need to have a partner by your side to take on life’s challenges?
 Is that par for the course for more mainstream Hollywood movies?